Qatar crisis: Can Rex Tillerson fix this mess?

 The matter at hand is a bitter conflict pitting Saudi Arabia, the UAE, Bahrain, and Egypt against Qatar.
 All these countries are U.S. security partners, vital to achieving the Trump Administration's Middle East goals.

-He has given himself a thankless assignment -- with long odds against a definitive resolution -- but there is also the possibility that he could broker a temporary fix.
+Tillerson has a thankless assignment .
+He faces long odds against a definitive resolution, but also has the possibility to broker a temporary fix.

 If Tillerson is to have any hope of achieving that outcome he needs to have the right answers to the following five questions.

-The Secretary shouldn't travel if the answer is no -- and right now that is unclear.
+The Secretary shouldn't have traveled if the answer is no -- and right now the answer is unclear.

 From the beginning of this crisis